 While this is a bonus when it comes to stating your creative flair and individualism on the road, it can be painfully difficult when getting insurance.

 However, how can a standard insurer evaluate your car?
 The answer is that they usually don't, and there are specialist insurers in their sted.
-If you want a comparison of the known insurers then call us today and we will give you the best quote available.
-However, if you want to do this yourself then keep reading.

 One of the most important parts of getting good kit car insurance is to work with your insurer to come to an agreed valuation.
 While many insurers will only pay out the market value of any car in a total loss situation, that will not go any way to compensating you for the time you have put into building your kit car.